polygonplanet/chillout/README.md

 The limiting factor for browser/node support is the use of `Promise`.
 You can use [es6-shim](https://github.com/paulmillr/es6-shim) or other `Promise` polyfills.

+## async / await

+You can write more simply using by `async/await` syntax.

+Because all APIs in chillout.js return Promise, it is easy to handle with `async/await`.

 ## Benchmarks

 Benchmarks the **ForStatement** and `chillout.repeat`.